SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_rds_postgres/config/collect-logs.md

 #### Create collector config file

 Save the following config for collecting RDS logs in a file named `postgres-logs-collection-config.yaml`.
-Make sure to update the log group name under the `named` section.
+Make sure to update the log group name(s) under the `named` section of `awscloudwatch` receiver in the config.

 ```yaml
 receivers: